Marie-Ehnert/prototype-cpp-doc-generator/README.md

 __Before__ running the program you need follow these steps!

-1.  install dependencies with `pip` in your virtual environment or globall
+1.  install dependencies with `pip` in your virtual environment or globally!

     ```
     pip install -r requirements.txt